LeandreBl/arguments-handler/README.md

 /* It uses a macro to ensure type safety at compilation, avoiding void * all other the place */ static const arg_handler(struct human_s) OPTIONS[] = {
-    {"-a", "--age", age_handler, "The age of your character", "POSITIVE INTEGER", true}, {"-r", "--isrighthanded", is_rh_handler, "If your character is right handed", NULL, false}
+    {"-a", "--age", age_handler, "The age of your character", "POSITIVE INTEGER", true}, {"-r", "--isrighthanded", is_rh_handler, "If your character is right handed", NULL, false}, {"-h", "--help", OPTS_HELP_HANDLER, "Display this help", NULL, false}, /* The OPTS_HELP_HANDLER function flag will display a custom help message based on the given values */ };
-};

 /* An implementation for -h / --help is coming soon */